 They Get Passwords from an Existing Data Breach

-To date, almost 10.5 billion accounts have been breached.
+To date, almost have been breached.
 A significant number of data breaches include email and password combos.
 A hacker can buy a database from the dark web and begin trawling for the passwords of highly visible people within your organization.
 If you use the same password across various accounts, there’s an even greater likelihood of your login information being easily accessed by cybercriminals.

 They Guess Weak or Predictable Passwords Using a Brute Force Attack